torresde/CS4278_Project/README.md

 	  ⁃	Yes I should be able to remove meeting times as well and I might want it to send a notification so the members know it’s removed.
 	  ⁃	Yes if the meeting was made by accident or if it was rescheduled.
 	  ⁃	Yeah because sometimes meetings get cancelled in real life.

+## Requirements

+There should be a club leader mode and a club member mode.

+As club leader you should be able to:
+* Register your club so other members can subscribe to it
+* Add meetings for your club
+* Delete meetings you've set for your club
+* Send a text to registered club members when you add a meeting

+As club member you should be able to:
+* Register to a club to receive notifications
+* Unregister from a club
+* Request the next meeting time for a specific club and receive the time and location

+## Development Approach
+The process will be to use an Agile workflow to meet with the prospective users hopefully twice to ensure that I am building an app that addresses the pain points of the users.

+At the first meeting with prospective users I want to have completed the Minimum Viable Product of being able to request the meeting information for a specific club as a club member and for adding and removing club meetings as the club leader.
+The application should be ready for this demo by mid to late week next week.

+For the second meeting I will have completed all of the requirements listed above for this application.
+The application should be at this stage in about a week and a half.
+The requirements may change depending on feedback from the users, which will ensure that I avoid building functionality that does not add value to the users.
+The Agile work process is effective because meeting with the users ensures that the engineers' goals are aligned with the users' desires.